xkfan/xkfan.github.io/private/english-writing.md

 of security vulnerabilities.
 ..., low-fat pointers **are a** recent scheme for ....

+Silicon Valley Bank collapsed Friday morning after a **stunning**
+48 hours in which a bank run and a capital crisis led to **the second-largest** failure of a financial institution in US history.

 The contributions of the paper are **threefold**:
 - **Comprehensive survey of alternative** outer-loop vectorization techniques.